AccommodationStudent Life

 Living independently at university

 Moving away from home can be one of the most exciting times of your life, there are lots of things to look forward to, from decorating your room to organising your studies.
 However, you might not realise how dependent you might be until you move.
-So here are a few things to help you get prepared for living independently.
+So here are a few things to help you get prepared for living independently at university.

 Washing and drying clothes